Philosophy of Worship

 Worshipping God is the greatest privilege we have as humans.
 God created us to worship, adore and serve Him.
 God the Father is actively seeking true worshipers—that’s what Jesus said (John 4:23).
 Worship is ascribing worth to God in tangible ways through actions, attitudes and words.
 Worship is giving God due service, praise, veneration, adoration and exaltation.

 According to the Bible, worship can be on an individual or corporate basis.
 When Christians meet together on the Lord’s Day, we are privileged to worship God corporately, in community, as a spiritual family.
 Worshipping the living God is priority number one for the local church—that is the main reason we gather.
 Everything else flows from that.
-This is in keeping with one of the key Distinctives of Grace Bible Fellowship [GBF] when we say we are “God-Centered—God’s Glory Comes before All Human Agendas: ‘Seek first the kingdom of God’ ” (Matthew 6:33).
+This is in keeping with one of the key Distinctives of Grace Bible Fellowship [GBF] when we say we are “God-Centered—God’s Glory Comes before All Human Agendas: ‘Seek first the kingdom of God’” (Matthew 6:33).
 So the main reason Christians should “go to church” is for the purpose of meeting with the living God through a corporate worship experience.
 This is a blessed and sobering prospect.

 The Worship Ministry at GBF is viewed in a holistic manner.
 Worship is comprehensive and entails many elements and is more than one-dimensional.
 It is common today to have a superficial, myopic view of worship in the church.
 For example, many say the ‘worship’ element of the Sunday service is composed of only the singing time.
 So they equate ‘worship’ with ‘singing’ or ‘music.’
 This should not be the case.
 The Bible never equates worship solely with music in a minimalist manner.
 Worship can include music, but it often includes more than music.
 Worship also includes prayer, giving, confession, testimony, the ordinances and the proclamation of God’s Word.
 True worship is inclusive of these priority elements.

 So we view our entire corporate gathering as one, unified, comprehensive act of worship to God.
 And our prayer is that it is a pleasing aroma to Him.
 The singing in our worship services is worship to God, as is the corporate prayer time, the offertory, as well as the preaching of God’s Word.
 True worship is multi-dimensional.
-That is why Jesus commanded us to love the Lord God with “all your heart, and with all your soul, and with all your mind, and with all your strength” (Mark 12:30).
+That is why Jesus commanded us to love the Lord God with “all your heart and with all your soul and with all your mind and with all your strength” (Mark 12:30).
 We are to worship God holistically, in a variety of ways of expression, with our whole being.

-A special word needs to said about music.
+A special word needs to be said about music.
 It seems that in today’s Christian world music styles, preferences and methodologies have taken center-stage as to what is vitally important in a given local church.
 Many people decide which church they will attend based strictly on whether they like the music or not.
 This consumer approach to worship is worldly and unbiblical.

 Plenty of professing Christians have even allowed their subjective music preferences to become a source of division in the Church, even to the point of being hostile toward other believers.
 This grieves Christ, thwarts the work of the Holy Spirit, causes unbelievers to stumble, and short-circuits the mission of the Church.
 Fighting about music in the Church is not an option.
 Rather, godly, humble biblical attitudes need to be paramount on this issue.